Back to Virtues and Vices

 "But Mary kept all these words, pondering them in her heart." - Luke 2:19

 This matters because the dissipated soul becomes morally weak.
-It may still have opinions, activity, and even pious language, but it lacks inward custody.
+It may still have opinions, activity, and even pious speech, but it lacks inward custody.
 Without recollection, prayer thins, speech loosens, temptation finds easier access, and conscience becomes harder to hear.

-Catholic life preserved recollection more naturally through silence before Mass, pauses in the day for prayer, reserve in speech, modest entertainments, and a less continuous flood of stimuli.
+Catholic life once preserved recollection more naturally through silence before Mass, pauses in the day for prayer, reserve in speech, modest entertainments, and a less continuous flood of stimuli.
 The modern environment has damaged all of this severely.

 The present age is radically dissipated.
 Noise, screens, constant novelty, and perpetual commentary make recollection difficult.
 Many souls now live almost entirely in reaction.
 They have little interior stillness, little custody, and therefore little strength.